 Introduce yourself and your loved one

-The speaker should introduce themself and the relationship they shared with the deceased.
+The speaker should introduce themselves and the relationship they shared with the deceased.
 Then, they can talk briefly about the deceased’s life, birthday, death, parents, siblings, education, and accomplishments.
 In addition, during the introduction, if the eulogizer is a member of the immediate family, they should appreciate the audience’s time and support during a difficult time.

 Basic information about the deceased

 The speaker could speak on any memory or event during the deceased’s early life, childhood, or school adventures.
-The speaker does not need to recount all that happened – this will be long and lose the audience’s attention – but should highlight significant events that illustrate the deceased’s life.
+The speaker does not need to recount all that happened—this will be long and lose the audience’s attention—but should highlight significant events that illustrate the deceased’s life.

-For example, the loved one could talk about how the deceased made friends with victims of bullying in their school.
+The loved one could talk about how the deceased made friends with victims of bullying in their school.

-Career, occupation, achievements, interests
+Career, occupation, achievements, and interests

 This area is where a loved one can draw on materials to demonstrate the deceased’s life.
-A person’s occupation, interests, career, and achievements powerfully exhibit their core values and what occupied most of their time.
+A person’s occupation, interests, career, and achievements powerfully exhibit their core values and what occupies most of their time.

-For example, the loved one could talk about why their father became a medical doctor or why he volunteered every year at the teenager’s summer retreat.
+The loved one could talk about why their father became a medical doctor or why he volunteered every year at the teenager’s summer retreat.

 Include family